opalsecurity/opal-go/docs/UpdateResourceInfo.md

 `func (o *UpdateResourceInfo) HasIsRequestable() bool`

 HasIsRequestable returns a boolean if a field has been set.

+### GetRequestConfigurationList

+`func (o *UpdateResourceInfo) GetRequestConfigurationList() CreateRequestConfigurationInfoList`

+GetRequestConfigurationList returns the RequestConfigurationList field if non-nil, zero value otherwise.

+### GetRequestConfigurationListOk

+`func (o *UpdateResourceInfo) GetRequestConfigurationListOk() (*CreateRequestConfigurationInfoList, bool)`

+GetRequestConfigurationListOk returns a tuple with the RequestConfigurationList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestConfigurationList

+`func (o *UpdateResourceInfo) SetRequestConfigurationList(v CreateRequestConfigurationInfoList)`

+SetRequestConfigurationList sets RequestConfigurationList field to given value.

+### HasRequestConfigurationList

+`func (o *UpdateResourceInfo) HasRequestConfigurationList() bool`

+HasRequestConfigurationList returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)